The utility of plant traits to identify range seeding candidates that can achieve multiple management goals

 Education and outreach methods and analyses:

-1. We hosted on ranch field tours of the experimental site to local stakeholders just prior to preliminary data collection in February 2020.
+1. We hosted on ranch field tours of the experimental site to local stakeholders just prior to preliminary data collection in February 2020 and September 2022.

-2. Both PIs have also presented the plan for study to local rancher groups in both formal and informal settings (this includes at annual meetings of the Altar Valley Conservation Alliance, the AZ section of SRM annual meeting, and a UT-AZ week workshop).
+2. Both PIs have also presented the plan for study to local rancher groups in many both formal and informal settings (this includes at annual meetings of the Altar Valley Conservation Alliance, the AZ section of SRM annual meeting, Cooperative Extension workshops and producer meetings).

 3. We have hosted three zoom webinars that focus broadly on range seeding using trait based approaches to achieve particular management goals (e.g. in Jan 2021 the theme was soil health (topics included species to use to enhance soil health on rangelands, methods of rangeland compost and biochar application, and methods for assessing success in soil health restoration - attendance included 35 ranchers and 10 non ranchers) in March 2021 the theme was restoration for forage production (topics included native species to seed for forage, methods of weed control in range seeding, and methods to improve range seeding for forage production - attendance included 30 ranchers and 7 non ranchers).